NENSA Eastern High School Championship Rules Document

 6c.
 Points:

-- Points shall be awarded for each state to the top 20 finishers in the individual events.
+- Points shall be awarded for all finishers in the individual events and

 - Boy’s and girl’s team scores need to be totaled and listed at the end of each event along with state totals.